wanyuenmei/quilt/docs/BlueprintWritersGuide.md

-# Quilt Spec Writers Guide
+ Quilt Blueprint Writers Guide

-This guide describes how to write the Quilt spec for a new application, using the lobste.rs application as an example.  lobste.rs is an open source project that implements a reddit-like web page, where users can post content and vote up or down other content.
+This guide describes how to write the Quilt blueprint for a new application, using the lobste.rs application as an example.  lobste.rs is an open source project that implements a reddit-like web page, where users can post content and vote up or down other content.

 ### Decomposing the application into containers